 Horse hoofs are similar to human nails, only much thicker.
 Farriers will usually nail the horseshoe into the thick unfeeling part of the animal's hoof.
 While the center of the horse's hoof is very sensitive the outside feels no pain.
 Sometimes the farrier will opt to glue the shoe on instead.
 Be warned that your horse can lose its shoes, especially when riding in muddy conditions.

-Some people think horses should never wear shoes and if trimmed and maintained properly, a horse can participate in any discipline and remain sound without them.
-Many barefoot proponents believe that even serious hoof problems that would traditionally be treated with specialized shoeing by a farrier, can be solved with natural trims, changing the footing the horse stands on and changing its diet.
+Some people think horses should never wear shoes and that if trimmed and maintained correctly, a horse can participate in any discipline and remain sound without them.
+Many barefoot proponents believe that even serious hoof problems that are traditionally treated with specialized shoeing by a farrier can be solved with natural trims, changing the footing the horse stands on and changing its diet.
 Some people even maintain that shoeing is inhumane.

 For most pleasure horses, shoes probably aren’t necessary and sensible maintenance including regular trimming may be all that is needed.
 You need to pay attention to the wear of the hoof and the comfort of your horse as you ride over all sorts of footing.
 If your horse is getting sore feet, you have some several options.

 Your horse may need protection like hoof boots, that can be worn only when you ride.
 Or, you may opt for traditional nailed on shoes.
 There are also glued on shoes which some view as more humane.
 The best resource for information about what hoof protection your horse may need is your farrier.

 While barefooting is considered the idea for horses, there are times when shoes are necessary.
 Horses that pull abnormal amounts of weight require shoes to prevent their hoofs from wearing down.
 Shoes are often used to protect racing horses that have weak hoof or leg muscles.
 They are also used to give horses extra traction in the snow and ice.

 The Dangers of Horseshoeing